Jennifer Lambert

 • Spam (we lived in Hawaii for three years)

-• Hillshire Farm honey ham and salami
+• Hillshire Farm ham, turkey, and salami

-• Lunchables – Oscar Mayer uncured ham, Hillshire Farm, and Kroger Simple Truth are literally the only ones my kids will eat!
+• Lunchables – Oscar Mayer uncured ham, Hillshire Farm, and Kroger Simple Truth

-• Protein granola bars and protein brownies – Clif, Kodiak, Luna, Kroger and Meijer brand
+• Protein granola bars and protein brownies – Clif, Kodiak, Luna, Kroger, and Meijer brand

 • bananas, apples, grapes, oranges